A RICH LEGACY: LEARN MORE ABOUT THE FOSHAY TOWER

-EXPLORE THE FOSHAY TOWER OBSERVATION DECK DURING YOUR NEXT VISIT TO MINNEAPOLIS.
-THE FOSHAY TOWER WAS THE FIRST SKYSCRAPER BUILT IN THE STATE OF MINNESOTA AND REMAINED THE TALLEST BUILDING IN MINNEAPOLIS FROM 1929-1972.
-THE FOSHAY TOWER IS SIGNIFICANT TO MINNEAPOLIS AND THE STATE OF MINNESOTA AS A UNIQUE EXAMPLE OF ARCHITECTURAL DESIGN AND ENGINEERING.
+DISCOVER THE FOSHAY TOWER OBSERVATION DECK DURING YOUR STAY AT W MINNEAPOLIS - THE FOSHAY.
+SEEPED IN HISTORY, THE FOSHAY TOWER WAS MINNESOTA'S FIRST SKYSCRAPER AND REMAINED THE TALLEST BUILDING IN MINNEAPOLIS FROM 1929-1972.
+TODAY, THE FOSHAY TOWER IS SIGNIFICANT TO MINNEAPOLIS AND THE STATE OF MINNESOTA AS A UNIQUE EXAMPLE OF ARCHITECTURAL DESIGN AND ENGINEERING.

 FASHION | MUSIC | DESIGN

 Twenty-five thousand guests were invited to the grand affair, much of the guest list being cabinet members, senators and congressmen.
 Semi-nude dancers entertained the guests who sported gold pocketwatches as party favor gifts.

 The night of the grand opening, John Philip Sousa conducted "Foshay Tower-Washington Memorial March" in which he wrote for the occasion.
 The march was only played once during Foshay's lifetime.
 Ignominiously, Foshay's check to Sousa bounced, and in retaliation, Sousa prohibited the playing of the march.
 It wasn't until 1988 when a group of Minnesota investors repaid Foshay's debt to Sousa's estate that the march was permitted to be played in public again.